precia-verma/Group-projects/hacks/platforms/adventurebackground.md

   const canvas = document.getElementById("world"); // Get the canvas element
   const ctx = canvas.getContext('2d'); // Get the 2D drawing context
-  const backgroundImg = new Image(); // Create a new Image for the background const spriteImg = new Image(); // Create a new Image for the sprite backgroundImg.src = 'images/platformer/backgrounds/spookyforestforgame.png';
+  const backgroundImg = new Image(); // Create a new Image for the background const spriteImg = new Image(); // Create a new Image for the sprite (sprite sheet) backgroundImg.src = 'images/platformer/backgrounds/spookyforestforgame.png';
-  spriteImg.src = 'images/platformer/sprites/gravestone_1.png';
+  // Use the provided sprite sheet (assumed horizontal strip of frames) spriteImg.src = 'images/platformer/sprites/test_sprite_sheet.png';

   let imagesLoaded = 0; // Track number of loaded images backgroundImg.onload = () => { imagesLoaded++; startGameWorld(); };